handsomeboy/Astar/README.md

 # Astar
-an implement of  A satr search algorithm
+an implement of  A star search algorithm
+A* algorithm

 ![result](xxx.png)